On Generators and Relations of the Rational Cohomology of Hilbert Schemes: Introduction

 \subsection{Acknowledgments}

 We would like to thank S\o ren Eilers for putting the first author in contact with the second and third author through the course ``Experimental mathematics'' at the University of Copenhagen.
 The first author would like to thank S\o ren Galatius for a helpful conversation on Sullivan models and $\QE_\infty$-homology.
+We thank the referees for their useful comments that helped improve the manuscript.